DSS3113/MALHelper/README.md

 For Windows: `python main.py <flags/options>`

 ## Demonstration
-Check out the GIF below to see how the CLI interface works.
+Check out the GIF below to see how the CLI works.
 ![](https://github.com/DSS3113/MALHelper/blob/main/demo/demo.gif)